labwc/labwc.github.io/src/integration.md

 wlr-randr --output DP-1 --mode 1920x1080@144.001007Hz
 ```

-> Note: Use all the frequncy (Hz) decimals when specifying a mode
+> Note: Use all the frequency (Hz) decimals when specifying a mode

 If you prefer to have display (output) configuration automatically selected,
 try [kanshi] which supports directive definitions (in `~/.config/kanshi/config`)